Bala-Logesh/Application-Tracking-System/readme.md

 You are all set!
 The extension can be used to either add the job you've recently applied for or to function as a reminders board, allowing you to save your job postings on any job board.
 This way, you can revisit them later for future applications.

+## Using Docker image
+We have containerized our backend flask application and have uploaded our docker image in docker hub

+Follow [docker.md](./docker.md) file to use the docker image
 ## License
 The project is licensed under the [MIT](https://choosealicense.com/licenses/mit/) license.